Vyral/brett-jennings-recruiting/_posts/2020-04-23-market-shift-forecast--survival-guide.md

 {% include youtube.html %}

 I've been getting questions from other agents on what we are saying and doing to address the shift.
-Here's a forecast & Action Plan.
+Here's part 1 of our forecast & Action Plan.

 * Where the Market is headed & How To Prepare
 * How to identify the MOST motivated